legumeinfo/graphql-server/README.md

 This version uses a GraphQL schema which is tightly based on the InterMine data model.

 ## Docker
-You setup and run the Legumeinfo GraphQL Server with Docker as follows:
+Setup and run the Legumeinfo GraphQL Server with Docker as follows:

 ### Setup
 Use the following command to build the Docker image: